mlochbaum/BQN/implementation/vm.md

 * Test the virtual machine with the output of `src/cjs.bqn` on the primitive-less test expressions in [test/cases/bytecode.bqn](../test/cases/bytecode.bqn).
 * There isn't currently a test suite for provided functions (although [test/cases/simple.bqn](../test/cases/simple.bqn) has some suitable tests for arithmetic): your options are to write tests based on knowledge of these functions and primitive tests, or try to load the runtime and work backwards from any failures.
 The r1 runtime runs code to initialize some primitive lookup tables so failures are likely.
 * Once the runtime is loaded, begin working through the tests in [test/cases/prim.bqn](../test/cases/prim.bqn) with the full runtime but no self-hosted compiler.
-* After primitive tests pass, try to load the compiler, and run it on a short expression.
-If it runs, you have a complete (not necessarily correct) system, and remaining tests can be run end-to-end!
 * Now, if you haven't already, add a call to `SetPrims`.
 Test for inferred properties: identity, under, and undo.
-* If all tests pass you can probably compile the compiler.
+* After primitive and inferred tests pass, try to load the compiler, and run it on a short expression.
+If it runs, you have a complete (not necessarily correct) system, and remaining tests can be run end-to-end!
 * Headers and namespace support aren't required to support the runtime or compiler, but they can be tested as you add them with the header and namespace tests.
+Undo headers are tested with the unhead tests.